ben45123/SWPPX_Forecast/README.md

 SWPPX Stock Price Forecast Using LSTM

 Overview:
 This project aims to forecast the stock price of the SWPPX (Schwab S&P 500 Index Fund) using a Long Short-Term Memory (LSTM) neural network.
 The dataset consists of historical SWPPX closing prices over time.
-For a concrete understanding of what this project aimed to solve and the results, view the SWPPX Forecast Research word file.
+For a concrete understanding of what this project aimed to solve and the results, view the SWPPX Forecast Research docx file.

 Dataset:
 The dataset comprises historical SWPPX closing prices stored in a CSV file.
 Each row contains the date and the corresponding closing price of SWPPX.
 The data is preprocessed and indexed by date for time-series analysis.